Katie Higgins Cook

-Katie Higgins Cook (née Johnson) (born August 27, 1986) is an American aviator and officer in the United States Marine Corps.
+Katie Higgins Cook (born August 27, 1986) is an American aviator and officer in the United States Marine Corps.
 In 2015, she became the first female Blue Angels pilot, and flew the Blue Angels’ C-130 transport plane Fat Albert for two seasons.
 Her first show with the Blue Angels demonstration team was in El Centro, California, in March 2015.
 Then known as Marine Captain Katie Higgins, she made her Blue Angels debut at the age of 28.

 Early life and education

 Born in Jacksonville, Florida, Katie Johnson grew up in a military family that moved frequently, living in places including California and Japan.
 She is a third-generation pilot.
 Her father, Bill Johnson, was a 1981 Naval Academy graduate who flew an F/A-18 Hornet in the United States Navy and later worked as an engineer for Northrop Grumman.
 She graduated from W. T. Woodson High School in Fairfax, Virginia, in 2004.

-Higgins completed a Bachelor of Science degree in political science from the United States Naval Academy in Annapolis, Maryland, in 2008.
+Katie Johnson completed a Bachelor of Science degree in political science from the United States Naval Academy in Annapolis, Maryland, in 2008.
 Commissioned a Second Lieutenant in the U.S. Marine Corps, she went on to study international security at Georgetown University, where she completed a Master of Arts degree in 2009.
 She has a younger brother who also graduated from the Naval Academy in 2010, and works in explosives.